kotlin-hands-on/hands-on/Introduction to Coroutines and Channels/01_Introduction.md

 $ git clone http://github.com/kotlin-hands-on/intro-coroutines
 ```

-Note that the project includes the `solutions` branch, so it is possible to use the `Compare with branch...`
+The project includes the `solutions` branch, so it is possible to use the `Compare with branch...`
 action to compare your solution with the proposed one.

-Alternatively, you can [download the project](http://github.com/kotlin-hands-on/intro-coroutines/archive/master.zip) directly
-(but only the `main` branch).

 ### Generating GitHub developer token